va-net/vanet-tutorials/flare/hosting.md

 The recommended platform to host Flare is [Hostinger](https://www.hostinger.com/).
 Their pricing is very reasonable and have great service.
 We also support other major hosting sites such as [BlueHost](https://www.bluehost.com/) and will help out where we can.

-VANet also partners with [VAHost](https://vahost.org/).
-VAHost provides completely free managed Flare hosting on Hostinger and quality customer support.
-VAHost will set up your site for you, all for the low cost of free!

 ### What About Self-Hosting?

 Self Hosting is where you host a site (in this case Flare) on your own server.
 This could be a Raspberry Pi in your house or a server in a datacenter leased by a company like [DigitalOcean](https://digitalocean.com/).
 These services are cheaper but more involved as you are responsible for maintaining security and installing the relevant services.
 As such, we assume that if you are self-hosting Flare you have advanced knowledge of the cloud and/or web development, and hence will not provide support for these.
 However, Flare is still tested on these platforms.